Japan City Guides: Sendai

 Blessed with a cooler climate during Japan's notoriously hot summers, Sendai is a great place for visitors to base themselves for an adventure to Japan's north.

-Things to see and do in and around Sendai include the Sendai City Museum; Masamune's elaborate mausoleum - Zuihoden; Sendai Castle ruins, the sculpture-lined Jozenji street, and the scenic island-dotted bay at Matsushima on the coast as well as scenic Zao Onsen in the nearby mountains.
+Things to see and do in and around Sendai include the Sendai City Museum; Masamune's elaborate mausoleum - Zuihoden; Sendai Castle (Aoba Castle) ruins, the sculpture-lined Jozenji street, and the scenic island-dotted bay at Matsushima on the coast as well as beautiful Zao Onsen in the nearby mountains.
 Both offer hot-springs & great views.
+Shiroishi Castle is around 50 minutes by train to the south.

-Mausoleum of the daimyo, Matsuname Date - Zuihoden
+Mausoleum of the daimyo, Masamune Date - Zuihoden

 Ornate Momoyama-style decorations at the Zuihoden Mausoleum in Sendai

-Sendai Castle walls and statue of Matsuname Date
+Sendai Castle walls and statue of Masamune Date

 Moss-covered stone lanterns at the Zuihoden Mausoleum in Sendai